aws/aws-cdk/packages/@aws-cdk/aws-iotevents/README.md

 });
 ```

-Also you can use `onInput` and `onExit`. `onInput` is triggered when messages are put to the input
+You can also use the `onInput` and `onExit` properties.
+`onInput` is triggered when messages are put to the input that is referenced from the detector model.
-that is refered from the detector model. `onExit` is triggered when exiting this state.
+`onExit` is triggered when exiting this state.

 ```ts
 import * as iotevents from '@aws-cdk/aws-iotevents';